LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Paramètres

-`right` Bitset qui doit être comparé au bitset cible d’inégalité.
+*droit* bitset à comparer au bitset cible pour vérifier leur inégalité.

 ### <a name="return-value"></a>Valeur de retour